IntegratedAlarmSystem-Group/ias/README.md

 `ant build` build all the modules and install them in `$IAS_ROOT`

-The core is ocmposed of the following modules (in order of compilation):
+The core is composed of the following modules (in order of compilation):
 * `Tools`: generation of API documentation, external libraruies, configuration files
 * `Utils`: IAS python scripts, support of scala logging and ISO 8601 timestamps
 * `Cdb`: RDB and JSON CDB